uesseu/ninwavelets/README.md

 - BaseWavelet.cp_trans_formula

 At first, you need to overwrite them.
-They needs to written by numpy or cupy.
+They needs to be written by numpy or cupy code.
 Cupy version should start with 'cp'.
-These methods are used in the class, and bothering procedures are done.
+By inheriting, ninwavelet becomes scalable.

 ## Way to inherit